sunst0rm/Good_to_know/goodtoknow.md

 *
-`TTL` in domain name is `Time to Live` so a time, after which computer should request data of domain once again, instead of relying on copy from cache
+`TTL` in domain name is `Time to Live` so a time, after which computer should request data of domain once again, instead of relying on copy from cache.
+Time is in seconds

+`Recursive` DNS is a server which stores cache of domain names, so that computer knows where to ask first.

+`root name server` is the one above `recursive` ones.
+Computer request info from it, if domain name is not stored in cache of `recursive`.
+There are `13` on whole world.

+`TLD = Top Level Domain` are servers which store info for specific extensions `.com` etc. They are above (like roots) recursive.

+`Authorative` name servers are used to store DNS records for domains directly.

+*

+DNS request goes like this: `computer` asks `recursive` --> `root name` points where is a domain and gives response back --> recursive points to `top level domain` to get `extension` which responds back -->

+`recursive` request an `authorative` which has all parameters abotu domain